strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

   });
 }
 ```
-They fetch all the apps, loop over them, and create an object containing information about this app, the name, the root folder, is it a real App or a Lib and all the files it holds.
+They fetch all the apps, loop over them, and create an object containing information about this app:
+- the name
+- the root folder
+- is it a real App or a Lib
+- all the files it holds.

-### Knowing which are an apps' dependencies
+### Knowing the dependencies of the apps and libs

-Now that the apps are identified, it's time to identify the dependencies of those apps.
+Now that the apps are identified and we know the files inside those apps, it's time to identify the dependencies of those apps.
 To do that, they loop over every file in every project and parse those files using typescript.
-Then they visit every typescript node and if they encounter an import or a 'loadChildren' property they call the `addDeppIfNeeded` since this might indicate a depencency.
+Then they visit every typescript node and if they encounter an import or a 'loadChildren' property they call the `addDeppIfNeeded` method since these are indicators that we might have a dependency.

 ```typescript